rjvim/rjvim.github.io/src/pages/about.md

 ---
-title: About
+title: About - Rajiv S
 ---

 # About

-Hi, I'm Rajiv Seelam.
-I write code and build products.
+Hi, I'm Rajiv S. I write code and build products.
 I've spent over a 18+ years coding and 13+ years working on business challenges through software.

 ## What I Do